EPCCed/APT-CPP/lectures/loops-containers/README.md

 Poorly named, but we're stuck: `std::vector` is not a vector in either the 3D spatial sense nor the vector space sense...

+We put the type of the elements inside the angle brackets

+Here we show a for loop that will iterate through every element of the vector

 Why does contiguous memory => fast?
 Because main memory is slow, chips have caches which bring lines of memory into small high speed bits of memory on chip.
 They also notice when you are running through a chunk of memory and pre-fetch (or the compiler does this)

-We put the type of the elements inside the angle brackets

-Here we show a for loop that will iterate through every element of the vector

 ---
-# vector - your new best friend
+# vector

 Supports:

--   copy
+-   copy and move (if element type is `noexcept` moveable)

 -   random element access by index